TheOdinProject/curriculum/nodeJS/express/views.md

 Next, we need to let our app know that we intend to use `EJS` as a template engine, as well as where to look for view files.

-In your `app.js` file, add the following:
+In your `app.js` file, set the following application properties:

 ```js
 app.set("views", path, join(__dirname, "views"));